MakeSchool-Tutorials/We-Sell-Shoes/P03-Client-Showcase/content.md

 }

 ```

 Setting the margin to 0 gets rid of the extra white space above.
-Feel free to play with the font size as well.
+Feel free to play with the font size if you want.

-We give it a font weight of 400 to make it slightly bolded.
+We give it a `font-weight` of `400` to bold the font slightly.

-# Make the images slghtly interactive
+# Make the images slightly interactive

 In order to make our images a little more lively, we can add some transitions and hover effects.